chiendo97/cafe-manager/README.md

 # cafe-manager

-Cafe Manager is built for school project.
+Cafe Manager is a web project for school class.

 Based on https://github.com/crsandeep/simple-react-full-stack

 ### Installing